olegkravcenco/dimariabovol/README.md

 ![Photoshop](https://img.shields.io/badge/-Photoshop-black?style=flat&logo=Photoshop "")
 ![Figma](https://img.shields.io/badge/-Figma-black?style=flat&logo=Figma "")

-I love sharing experiences with others and being useful to someone, that's why I work as an HTML/CSS teacher in online courses to turn this into reality :raised_hands:
+I love sharing experiences with others and being useful to someone, that's why I work as an HTML/CSS teacher in online courses to turn this into reality.

 I enjoy self-learning and feel bad if I don't learn anything new or don't do something useful in a day.
 In everyday life I'm a sportsman, do boxing, enjoy playing guitar and reading books :trophy: :guitar: :books: